Find out what makes an energy plan ‘standard’ or 'default', whether you’re on a standard rate energy plan and what to do

 How to change from a standard energy plan

 Switching energy from a standard energy plan is easy because you can be assured you will not pay an early exit fee.
 To switch away from a standard energy plan, run an energy comparison to see all available plans for you.

 Uswitch can help carry out the switch for you and no cables or pipes will need to be replaced or changed.
 The switching process happens at an administrative level between the suppliers so that your energy service is never disrupted.

-Comparing and switching energy suppliers only takes a couple of minutes and you'll be notified of the date your gas and/or electricity supply will be switched.
+Comparing and switching energy suppliers only takes a few minutes and you'll be notified of the date your gas and/or electricity supply will be switched.
 To find out more read the Uswitch guide.
 How to switch your supplier for gas and electricity.

 What are the benefits of a fixed plan?